 Radiation

-A third method to transfer heat is by radiation.
-A warm or hot object gives off infrared electromagnetic radiation, which can be absorbed in another object, heating it up.
-Electric heaters with the shiny reflector use radiation to heat.
-If they add a fan, they use both radiation and convection to heat an area.
+A third method for transferring heat is by radiation.
+A warm or hot object gives off infrared electromagnetic radiation, which can be absorbed in another object at some separation, heating it up.
+However, the heat transfer only works in one direction.
+You cannot cool an object by radiation, as you can with conduction or convection.

 Transfer of heat by radiation travels at the speed of light and goes great distances, even in a vacuum.
 We are heated from the Sun through radiation transfer of heat.